rasagy/The10Books/list-dump.md

 9. Breaking Trail by Arlene Blum
 10. Lust for Life (And Agony and Ecstasy- both are awesome and hence there's a tie!) by Irving Stone

+###Ravan Chitturi
+1. Eating People Is Wrong - Malcolm Bradbury
+2. How To Avoid Huge Ships - Captain John W. Trimmer
+3. The Manly Art Of Knitting - Dave Fougner
+4. Everything I know about women I learned from my tractor - Roger Welsch
+5. How to raise your I.Q. by eating gifted children - Lewis Burke Frumkes
+6. Does God Ever Speak Through Cats - David Evans
+7. Who Cares About Elderly People - Pam Adams
+8. Are woman human?
+And other International Dialogues - Catherine A.MacKinnon
+9. Why Cats Paint?- A theory of feline aesthetics - Heather Busch, Burton Silver
+10. Fancy Coffins To Make Yourself - Dale

 ###Ravitheja Tetali
 1. “To a great mind, nothing is little.”
 The Complete Sherlock Holmes, Sir Arthur Conan Doyle